paulgodfrey/model-predictive-control/README.md

 }
 ```

-After finding the optimal trajectory, updated steering and throttle adjustments are sent to the actuator.
-While the model has calculated a series of controls over the time horizon (N*dt) everything outside of the first timestep is thrown out.
-Instead of using the old predicted trajectory you take the new state from vehicle sensors (x, y, psi, v) and calculate a new optimal trajectory (i.e. this whole process runs in a continuous loop).
+After finding the optimal trajectory, steering and throttle adjustments are sent to the actuator.
+While the model has calculated a series of controls over the time horizon (N*dt) everything outside of the first timestep is thrown out (note: in MPC.cpp I use the actuator controls at the second timestep - this is because i'm simulating a 100ms delay (N=10 and dt=0.1) for processing on an embedded system).

+Instead of using the old predicted trajectory, you take the new state from vehicle sensors (x, y, psi, v) and calculate a new optimal trajectory (i.e. this whole process runs in a continuous loop).
 This approach is also called "receding horizon control" because you're constantly calculating inputs over a future horizon.

 Note: While the track simulator (https://github.com/udacity/self-driving-car-sim/releases) returns waypoints using the maps coordinate system it's important to transform the target trajectory so that it's horizontal to the car: